molily/molily.de/_posts/2020-11-21-testing-angular.md

 This works fine, but we opt for a another way.
 Cypress supports adding **custom commands** to the `cy` namespace.
 We are going to add the command `byTestId` so we can write `cy.byTestId('count')`.

 Custom commands are placed in `cypress/support/commands.ts` created by the Angular schematic.
-Using `Cypress.Commands.add`, we can extend Cypress to add our own command as a method of `cy`.
+Using `Cypress.Commands.add`, we add our own command as a method of `cy`.
 The first parameter is the command name, the second is the implementation as a function.

 <aside class="margin-note" markdown="1">
   `cy.byTestId`
 </aside>

-The simplest version could look like this:
+The simplest version looks like this:

 ```typescript
 Cypress.Commands.add(